 It’s not an easy task, figuring out how to talk to teens about addiction in the family.
 As a general rule, teens are walking maelstroms of hormones and emotions anyway, and a serious conversation about any topic can be vexing.

 However, it’s important to understand one thing: Teens are on the cusp of adulthood, meaning that life experiences will inform grown-up decisions in a few years, if they haven’t already.
-If addiction or alcoholism are part of a family’s dynamic, they can influence those decisions in ways that perpetuate addiction on a generational level, writes Sis Wenger for the Partnership for Drug-Free Kids :
+If addiction or alcoholism are part of a family’s dynamic, they can influence those decisions in ways that perpetuate addiction on a generational level, writes Sis Wenger with the National Association for Children of Alcoholics :

 In other words, addiction can be a genetic disease, according to Harvard Health Publishing , a division of Harvard Medical School, and “a person with some underlying genetic vulnerability is exposed to an environment that brings on the illness.
 In the case of drug and alcohol addiction, common environmental factors are stress and, of course, availability of the addictive substances.”